MFAP-1/sigma-finance/README.md

 ## Installing

 Clone or download this repository.
-Run the index.html and let me know what you think.
+Run the 'npm start' command and let me know what you think.

 ## Contributing